 - Continuous nausea and or vomiting

 - Disorientation and or confusion

 - Loss of consciousness

 - Slurred speech

 - Tinnitus or ringing in the ears.

-If you believe that you have sustained a head injury, it is imperative you seek medical attention immediately.
+You must seek medical attention immediately if you believe you have sustained a head injury.
 While some symptoms disappear after a few days of rest, some have long-lasting effects throughout your lifetime.
 Don’t forget to tell your physician that the injury happened while working.

-Employees who suffer a head injury at work can receive workers’ compensation benefits.
-It’s essential you get medical attention and report the incident immediately so you can file a workers’ compensation case.
-While you may not think your head injury is severe at the moment, your symptoms can manifest later.
+Employees who suffer a head injury can receive workers’ compensation benefits.
+You must get medical attention and report the incident immediately to file a workers’ compensation case.
+While you may not think your head injury is severe now, your symptoms can manifest later.
 Any delay can affect your workers’ compensation case.
 You generally can get as much as two-thirds or more of your lost earnings in compensation, depending on the severity of your symptoms.

 Our Sacramento Workers’ Compensation Attorneys recommend you write down how your head injury affects your day-to-day life.
 This can be used as evidence in your workers’ compensation claim.